Do Question Answering Modeling Improvements Hold Across Benchmarks?: Exploring the Limits of Concurrence

 \subsection{Cloze Benchmarks}

-Cloze extractive question answering benchmarks contain cloze questions, which are ``fill-in-the-blank'' statements where the answer is masked.
-Large cloze benchmarks can be collected at very low cost, since examples can be automatically constructed by eliding spans from naturally-occurring text.
+To better understand the importance of human-written questions and passages, we measure concurrence between \humanconstructedbenchmarks{} and cloze benchmarks.
+Cloze extractive question answering benchmarks contain cloze questions, which are ``fill-in-the-blank'' statements with masked answers.
+Large cloze benchmarks are cheap to construct because examples can be automatically generated by eliding spans from naturally-occurring text.
 Although the passages in cloze benchmarks are natural language, their fill-in-the-blank require more guessing from context, rather than the answer deduction typically found in human-constructed benchmarks.

 \paragraph{Setup.} We study the Children's Book Test (CBT; \citealp{hill2015goldilocks}), LAMBADA \citep{paperno2016lambada}, CNN \citep{hermann2015teaching}, and ReCoRD \citep{zhang2018record} cloze benchmarks and measure their concurrence with \humanconstructedbenchmarks{} on our testbed of modeling approaches.
 We follow prior work \citep{dhingra2017gated} and evaluate on subsets of CBT where the answer token is either a common noun (CBT-CN) or a named entity (CBT-NE).
 In addition, we use a subsampled version of the CNN benchmark with 100K training examples to save compute.

-Unlike extractive question answering benchmarks, where the answer can be an arbitrary span from the passage, cloze benchmarks are often multiple-choice (e.g., answers in CNN and ReCoRD must be single-token entities).
-To evaluate our extractive question answering modeling approaches on these cloze benchmarks, we discard the answer choices and treat the benchmark as extractive question answering.
-Given that converting from cloze to extractive question answering results in information loss (since systems no longer have access to answer choices), the resulting extractive benchmarks are more difficult than their original formulations.
 See Appendix~\ref{appendix:cloze_examples} for examples from the cloze benchmarks we study.

 \paragraph{Results.} Despite using programmatically-generated cloze questions, cloze benchmarks (e.g., CBT and LAMBADA) can have high concurrence with \humanconstructedbenchmarks{} (Table~\ref{tab:cloze_heatmap}).
 On the other hand, CNN and ReCoRD have lower concurrence with \humanconstructedbenchmarks{}, especially on non-pretrained modeling approaches---the performance improvements between pre-trained modeling approaches are still largely preserved (Figure~\ref{fig:squad_vs_cloze}).